ThorstenRangnau/Jira-Project-Analyzer/README.md

 ## Smell Tree Creator execution

+The smell tree creator is composed by several python scripts.
+This is because execution can be extensive, especially since some of them request data from onlie sources.
+Therefore, splitting the general process into several sub-steps allows to store results after each step.
+This is handy, in case the execution for another step fails.
+Then one does not need to run the entire pipeline but can start at the last successful step again.

 ### Step 1:
 The first step of executing the smell tree creator is to run `smell_extraction.py`.
 This script uses the output of ASTracker and searches for all smells that ASTracker found as the first version of a smell.
 These smells, toghether with crucial information about each smell, will be stored to disc in a csv file.
 It also includes the commit sha of the versions in which a smell is incurred.

 **Input:**
--d  location of `smell-characteristics-consecOnly.csv` file (output of ASTracker), -n  project name (used for filenames of output)
+-d  location of `smell-characteristics-consecOnly.csv` file (output of ASTracker), -n  project name (used for filenames of input/output)

 **Output:**
 -  `<project-name>_smells_by_version.csv` - csv file with the smells that ASTracker marked as first incurred version of that smell (aka smell variation)